asutalo/pantheon-dev/pantheon-mysql/README.md

 it contains downstream in a way that requires fewer calls to the DB.

 For example fetching all Users who have deactivated their accounts could be done by fetching AccountType where type=deactivated to get the ID of that particular type followed by fetching Users where accountType_id = deactivated_id.

 The limited nesting support provided by the generic service allows for the same to be achieved by doing a get request for Users with a filter that states accountType.type = deactivated which will produce a single query utilising a join and a where clause.

+Fetching nested objects is by default ***lazy*** and will only fetch the *primary key* values.
+Eager fetching is configurable but `not recommended` unless you are certain that you will not be fetching *many* objects as it might/will lead to memory issues, especially when fetching a N:N relationship.

 # MySqlClient

 The client provided by this library consumes the queries provided via the `QueryBuilder`.
 It supports execution of three types of operations:

 * select
 * insert